tuckthomas/OpnLend/README.md

 ![Early-Metabase-SBA-Dashboard-Example](Media/Early-Metabase-SBA-Dashboard-Example.jpg)

 To use Metabase as the dashboard front-end, [Docker](https://github.com/docker) is required for installation.
-I am running Debian 12 within a Proxmox LXC.
+In my home development environment, I am running Debian 11 within a Proxmox LXC.
 If using a similar setup or Debian-based system, here's how to install Metabase using Docker:

 - Ensure Docker is installed on your system.
 For Debian-based systems:
   ```sh